FenyoLab/EC_codeximaging/docs/README_celesta.md

     * Spatial plot of cell type assignments

 There is also a notebook `notebooks/celesta_broad_vs_detailed_cervical.ipynb` to compare results from broad cell types to detailed cell types.

-# Notes

-1. I first ran CELESTA on two endometrial cancer samples: 1T (22k cells) and 3P (1M cells).
-    * For the imaging data, I used raw biomarker means with no further transformation.
-    * Both samples had manual annotations, which were treated as ground truth labels.
-    * I tested multiple thresholds and used `notebooks/celesta_evaluate_results_cervical.ipynb` to select the best thresholds (see "Evaluating CELESTA performance" section above).
-3. I then ran the full CELESTA pipeline on all 14 cervical cancer samples.
-    * For the imaging data, I used raw biomarker means with CELESTA's built-in arcsinh transformation.
-    * Initially, default thresholds were used for all samples.
-    * Thresholds will be tuned as described in the "Evaluating CELESTA performance" section above.
-    * Three samples (10103, 34933, and 29973) had manual annotations, which were used for evaluation.